Targets Alone WIll Improve Your Training

 Upon hearing the gunfire and explosion at the Green Zone gate the attackers awaiting inspection in the CIA compound also dismounted the vehicle.
 In a well-rehearsed move, they simultaneously stepped out and engaged 7 LGF, killing all 7 in less than 3 seconds.
 The attack was on.
 However, the attackers now faced a dilemma which was finding a way over the 20 ft high cement T-walls with razor wire, so they may gain entry to the inner compound.

-Minor and Pirate, two former Special Operations soldiers and GRS officers were the first to respond to the attack.
+Minor and Pirate, two former Special Operations soldiers and GRS officers with the CIA were the first to respond to the attack.
 Minor was a former Army Special Forces soldier and Pirate, a former Navy SEAL.
 Upon exiting the inner compound and making entry into the outer compound they encountered what appeared to be an active duty US Army soldier.
 Call sign Minor, was the #1 man and not convinced by the uniform; He aimed in on the head of the unknown person with intentions to confirm his ID.

 However, Minor could not see that the Haqqani Network operative had partially concealed his AK-47 by his side.
 In the fractions of seconds that followed the highly trained operative presented his AK and fired two rounds, which impacted Minor's ballistic plates.
 Minor maintained sight picture and pressed trigger, penetrating the cerebellum of the brain which resulted in a no-twitch response.
 The body immediately dropped to the ground.
 Minor stated later, the body fell so fast that all the subsequent rounds fired went over the top of the falling body.